Seeing God in His Temple

 Clearly the Lord expected his people to seek his face in the temple.
 It was his dwelling place, a place of effectual, fervent prayer, and the place from which God himself would answer his people and in which he would dwell among them (note the parallel function of the tabernacle as described earlier in Exodus 29:42–45).

 In the Psalmist’s worldview, God’s earthly temple paralleled a heavenly temple.
-For he said, “The Lord is in his holy temple (beheikhal qadesho); the Lord is on his heavenly throne” (Psalm 11:4; translation mine).
+For he said, “The Lord is in his holy temple (beheikhal qadesho); the Lord is on his heavenly throne” (Psalm 11:4, author’s translation).
 Here I believe the Psalmist is using antithetical parallelism to compare God’s two dwelling places.
 The holy structure on earth called the temple (heikhal) has its counterpart: God’s heavenly residence, his divine throne.

 Lift up your heads, O ye gates; and be ye lift up, ye everlasting doors; and the King of glory shall come in.